GSA-TTS/FAC/backend/util/load_public_dissem_data/README.md

 FILENAME=data/some-other-dumpfile.dump ./menu.bash
 ```

 to chose the name of the file you want to load.
 Use plain-text dumpfiles.
-The script assumes they

 # how the data was prepared